asepasdar/apidoc/README.md

 	"email": "contact@puripurr.com"
 }
 ```
 As you can see the key stays the same for each restaurant, but the value would be different.
-The question is **_why JSON?_** It’s readable, it’s lightweight, but the most important, **it's comparatively easy** to get applications written in **other _programming_ languages** to read it and generate it as well.
+The question is **_why JSON?_** It’s readable, it’s lightweight, but the most important, **it's comparatively easy** to get applications written in **other programming languages** to read it and generate it as well.
+This means that an API that returns JSON can be accessed by an application written in programming languages C#, Java, Ruby, Python, JS, PHP and many more, this makes an API scalable and platform independent.